microsoft/hlsl-specs/proposals/0038-16bit-isspecialfloat.md

 Currently there is no 'isnormal' HLSL function, and the plan is to add 'isnormal' to HLSL.
 The 16 bit version of the new 'isnormal' function will be emulated using LLVM IR for SM6.8 and earlier and will generate the appropriate 16 bit DXIL Op in SM6.9 and later.
+16 bit float overloads for 'isinf', 'isnan', and 'isfinite' will be added to HLSL.
-The implementations for 16 bit float 'isinf', 'isnan', and 'isfinite' will be updated to use emulation via LLVM IR for SM6.8 and earlier, and will generate the appropriate 16 bit DXIL Op in SM6.9 and later.
+The implementations for 16 bit float 'isinf', 'isnan', and 'isfinite' will use emulation via LLVM IR for SM6.8 and earlier, and will generate the appropriate 16 bit DXIL Op in SM6.9 and later.
 For the min16float type, the implementations will remain unchanged, DXC will continue to use the 32 bit DXIL ops.

 ### Interchange Format Additions